IshanJainAI/Data-Science-Marketing-Product-Customer/Readme.md

 # What will this repo contain?
-1. AL and ML use cases for Marketing such as promotional effectiveness etc..
+1. AL and ML use cases for marketing such as promotional effectiveness etc..
-2. Product Analytics and sales forecasting
+2. Product analytics and sales forecasting
-3. Customer Analytics
+3. Customer analytics

 # Author